qooxdoo/qooxdoo/docs/development/compiler/internals/Events.md

 - `compilingClass`: Fired when a class is about to be compiled.
 - `compiledClass`: Fired when a class is compiled.
 - `alreadyCompiledClass`: Fired when a class is already compiled (but needed for compilation)
-- `saveDatabase`: Fired when the database is being saved data
+- `saveDatabase`: Fired when the database is being saved

 ## CLI Commands